|Salary||$32.22 - $40.24/hour; $5,584.80 - $6,974.93/month; $67,017.60 - $83,699.20/year|

 Veterans DD214 (if applicable)|

-*Temporary/Extra-help assignments are limited to 28 hours per week with a cap of 999 hours or 960 hours for CalPERS retired annuitants in a fiscal year and are not eligible for benefits.
+*Temporary/Extra Help assignments are limited to 999 hours (or 960 hours for CalPERS retired annuitants) in a fiscal year and are not eligible for benefits.
 Extra-help appointments made from this eligible list may transition to permanent status, should vacancies arise.

-This is the entry level class in the Air Pollution Control Specialist series.
-This class is distinguished from the journey level by the performance of the more routine tasks and duties assigned to positions within this series.
+This is the entry level class in the Staff Services Analyst series.
+This class is distinguished from the journey by the performance of the more routine tasks and duties assigned to positions within this series.
 Employees at this level are not expected to perform with the same independence of direction and judgment on matters allocated to the journey level.
-Since this class is typically used as a training class, employees may have only limited or no directly related work experience.
-Employees work under immediate supervision while learning job tasks.
+Employees work under general supervision while learning job tasks.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in any of the biological or physical sciences, environmental health science, engineering or a related field.
+Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in public or business administration, government, political or social science or a related field.

 Required License or Certificate: